 Investment property cannot be depreciated to an amount lower than the official property’s fair market value for tax purposes, which is known as WOZ-waarde.
 In other words, a property will not be subject to depreciation unless the carrying amount of the building and the land on which it is located is higher than its value for tax purposes.
 This value is determined by the municipal tax authorities annually.
 As this value is based on the assumption that the property is free of lease, the value for tax purposes of commercial real estate may be lower than fair market value.

-Until 2019, alternatively, the depreciation of buildings employed in a taxpayer’s own trade or business was only limited to 50% of WOZ-waarde.
-As of 1 January 2019, for corporations this is also limited to 100% of the WOZ-waarde.
-It should still be possible to value immovable property at fair market value if this is demonstrably lower than the current book value.
+It should still be possible to devalue immovable property at fair market value if this is demonstrably and lastingly lower than the book value.
 In addition, anti-abuse measures apply to prevent the division of land and buildings into separate legal entities or to related individuals.

 Note that maintenance costs continue to qualify for tax relief and any maintenance-related value increase does not lead to a compulsory upward revaluation of the property.
 Moreover, a property is not required to be revaluated as its value increases due to market developments.